 Yes.
 The majority of FC attendees do not fursuit.
 The convention is primarily a social and creative event with panels, workshops, a dealers den, art show, gaming rooms, dances, and room parties.
 Fursuits are one part of the experience but not a requirement.

 Yes.
 FC's mid-size footprint, predictable January slot, and West Coast pacing make it a comfortable first-con for Bay Area locals and visiting first-timers alike.
-Programming variety is strong, the convention center layout is easy to navigate, and the hotel block is contained enough that you can run into the same faces across the weekend without feeling lost in a crowd of 17,000.
+Programming variety is strong, the convention center layout is easy to navigate, and the hotel block is contained enough that you can run into the same faces across the weekend without feeling lost in a crowd the size of MFF or Anthrocon.
 For a broader walkthrough of picking a first con, see which furry convention should I pick.

 For practical venue, hotel, dining, and travel info that applies every year, see the Further Confusion convention page.
 Planning the rest of your year?
 Our North America 2026 guide covers the full calendar.